onqtam/headjack/docs/why/THE_WAY_FORWARD.md

 <img src="/img/educational_crisis.png"/>

+> "Age is a hell of a price to pay for wisdom." - [George Carlin](https://www.azquotes.com/quote/1424082) ^^ HOW TO WE SPEED THINGS UP TOWARDS WISDOM?

 > "Elite overproduction is a problem if you are not producing a cognitive elite." - [Joscha Bach](https://twitter.com/Plinz/status/1746430118019678666)

 > "School is training children in solving the most boring puzzles imaginable.
 Everything I've ever learned not through pain, I learned from solving interesting puzzles." - [Joscha Bach](https://twitter.com/Plinz/status/1746400465229950985)